cirosantilli/linux-cheat/dev-filesystem.md

 Try:

-    echo 'echo a >/dev/tty' > s
+    echo a >/dev/tty
-    bash s >/dev/null

-`a` appears on the terminal screen even if stdout was redirected to `/dev/null`, because `a` was sent directly to the tty.
+`a` appears on the terminal screen even if stdout was redirected somewhere else, because `a` was sent directly to the tty.

+Application: show some output that is also going to be redirected.
+E.g.:

+    echo a | tee /dev/tty | grep a

+This both forwards the pipe, and prints it to the terminal.

+See also: `/proc/self/fd/[0-2]`

 ## /dev/console